How to Get it Right - Battery Edition

 Nothing is absolute, and the same goes for batteries.
-Before answering the question, let's learn some background knowledge about the differences between primary and rechargeable batteries.
+Before answering the question, let's learn some background knowledge about the differences between primary cell and rechargeable batteries.

 In most cases, families are used to traditional alkaline batteries.
 Why?
-On one hand, Alkaline is cheaper (compared to rechargeable ones), more affordable, and available everywhere.
+On the one hand, Alkaline is cheaper (compared to rechargeable ones), more affordable, and available everywhere.
 They simply meet all the needs of daily household electronic devices.
-Able to be stored up to 10 years, they’re perfect for emergency power supply.
+Able to be stored for up to 10 years, they’re perfect for emergency power supply.
 During its shelf life, you can change and use the battery right out of the box.
-On the other hand, for many household devices such as low-drain ones such as the wall clocks, radios, smoke detectors, programmable thermostats, and remote controls, they’re “satisfied” with what Alkaline batteries can supply.
+On the other hand, for many household devices such as low-drain ones like the wall clocks, radios, smoke detectors, programmable thermostats, and remote controls, they’re “satisfied” with what Alkaline batteries can supply.

-Back to the question, should we give up primary batteries and turn to rechargeable counterparts from now on?
+Back to the question, should we give up alkaline batteries and turn to rechargeable counterparts from now on?
 The answer is NO. It depends on your specific needs and applied devices.
-There is no need to use rechargeable batteries on low-drain devices, and primary ones provide enough power to keep them functioning.
-But for high-drain devices requiring strong power and constant voltage, rechargeable Li-ion batteries are more suitable and reliable to ensure your gaming experience goes smoothly and your RC cars to run fast.
+There is no need to use rechargeable batteries on low-drain devices, and alkaline ones provide enough power to keep them functioning.
+But for high-drain devices requiring strong power and constant voltage, rechargeable Li-ion batteries are more suitable and reliable to ensure your gaming experience goes smoothly and your RC cars run fast.
 The wisest choice would be to store both of them at home in case of need.